 Artist meets Anthropologist in Kautokeino

 "Ronald and I were renting a cabin in a campsite on the outskirts of the village of Kautokeino, or Guov'dageai'dno, in the Saami language.
-Each day we drove some twelve kilometers to Myrdene's cottage situated in proximity to several Saami winter dwellings on the windswept tundra in the rural locality of Soaht'tofiel'bmá.
-Myrdene was very pleasant and interesting to be with, and her conversations were always stimulating on a wide range of subjects.
+From the village we drove some twelve kilometers to Soaht'tofiel'bmá, a rural locality on the windswept tundra where Myrdene lived in proximity to several Saami winter dwellings.
+Myrdene was very pleasant and her conversations were always stimulating.
 I learned very much from Myrdene about the Saami culture, and I am deeply grateful for her encouragement and enthusiasm for my work.''

 In the following weeks Roseman painted the impressive portrait of Issát, (fig. 5, above), and a beautiful portrait of Sunne Ris'ten, who was a reindeer herder as was her husband.
 Roseman painted equally impressive portraits of the reindeer herder Bier An'te, (at the top of the page and fig. 9, below); his wife Biret; their grandson An'te Niilas; and the couple's daughter Bier Ante Ris'ten, whose portrait is presented with a selection of portraits on the following page: "The Saami People of Lappland Exhibition, Peabody Museum, Yale University."

-Highly respected by the Saami, Anderson thoughtfully introduced Roseman to those whom she felt would be responsive to the idea of sitting for an artist, for the Saami, being a nomadic people, do not have in their culture the tradition of portraiture, particularly life-size oil on canvas portraits.
+Highly respected by the Saami, Anderson introduced Roseman to her friends who she thought would be responsive to sitting for an artist.
+The nomadic Saami do not have in their culture the tradition of portraiture, specifically life-size portrait paintings.